 We need to sensibly evaluate how we treat the environment with our financial decisions.
 The homes we buy and live in are our personal biggest source of carbon emissions.

 Most of it today is produced by “fracking” shallow shale deposits.
 Consequences for air, water, animal and human health abound from this process.
 Many wells require constant flaring, all wells consume an enormous amount of fresh water and require disposal of large amounts of toxic produced water.
 86 times more volatile than co2, Raw methane is carelessly released into the atmosphere during and after production, from venting, leaky wells and pipeline infrastructure, but none of this stuff calculated into the price.
-Markets prices for resources are set at the extraction cost, not considering clean up or environmental cost.
-Market prices don’t reflect externalized costs such as ecocide and healthcare burden.
+Markets prices for resources do not consider clean up or environmental cost, nor do they include externalized and downstream costs such as ecocide or the added cost to healthcare.

 Banned in some countries and American states, “fracking“ is a big industry in Alberta, which produces 67% of Canada’s gas, but consumes fully half of it, exports the rest.
 Besides exports, natural gas vendors hold almost 100% of the home & commercial heat market share.
 Alternatives hold less than 1%.